yfnecz/yfnecz/README.md

 - I am a Software Development Enginner
 - How to reach me: [Linkedin](https://www.linkedin.com/in/natalia-shishina/)
-- You can find some educational Python projects I have completed in [my public repositories](https://github.com/yfnecz?tab=repositories)
+- You can find some educational projects I have completed in [my public repositories](https://github.com/yfnecz?tab=repositories)